 Baltimore White Collar Criminal Lawyer

 There are two categories of white collar crimes: either a non-violent, financially motivated crime, or committing a crime against an organization in the course of their employment.
-Those are the two types of areas, but generally dealing with finances, money, and non-violent crimes.
+Those are the two types of areas, but generally, white collar offenses concern finances, money, and non-violent crimes.
 Examples of white collar crimes include embezzlement, employee theft, fraud, bad checks, and identity theft, to name a few.

 Of course, there are numerous different types of white collar crimes out there but the biggest issue is that, when dealing with white collar crimes, it is not a matter of somebody just grabbing a checkbook off of a table.
 There is generally a course of conduct that an individual went through and the biggest challenge to the prosecutors is proving the intent of the individual.

 There are a variety of white collar crimes but some are felonies that carry 25 years in jail.
 The defendant may be seeking a reduced sentence or plea deal for the charge.
 If you have been accused of something of this nature, contact a Baltimore White Collar criminal lawyer for help in creating the best defense possible considering the facts and circumstances of the charge.

 There are one of two scenarios in which a person may be offered a plea deal: one is if the evidence is somehow weak and they are concerned that they may have a losing case.
 If they have a losing case, they generally back off, but oftentimes, if it is questionable, they might offer a very favorable plea offer to guarantee a conviction and the defendant only gets a slap on the wrist compared to what would happen upon a guilty finding after a trial.